christophstrasen/WorldObserver/docs_internal/vision.md

 3. SHOULD allow to further refine the observations
 4. COULD provide visual or other debug vehicles to help understand and refine working with observations

-### delivers for advanced lua mdders
+### delivers for advanced lua modders

-1. MUST allow to create and ship custom and re-usable "observations"
+5. MUST allow to create and ship custom and re-usable "observations"
-2. SHOULD expose performance feedback from the system end2end
+6. SHOULD expose performance feedback from the system end2end
-3. SHOULD provide knobs for automatic or semi-automatic optimization
+7. SHOULD provide knobs for automatic or semi-automatic optimization
-4. COULD provide means to "inherit, modify and publish as new observations" as a way to design
+8. COULD provide means to "inherit, modify and publish as new observations" as a way to design

 ## Audience and scope